hiulit/show-hide-files-mac/README.md

 Little script to toggle between visible and hidden files on your Mac.

+Here's a glance of the script without localization.

 ```bash
 try
 	do shell script "defaults read com.apple.Finder AppleShowAllFiles"